 2. Roadway Construction Emission Model

-The District recommends using the Roadway Construction Emission
+The Roadway Construction Emission

 downloaded from here.

 The Emission Factors (EMFAC) model was developed by the California Air Resources Board (CARB) to assess the mobile source emissions for each air basin, county or the whole state.
 It contains vehicle activities and emission factors from all types of motor vehicles operating on highways, freeways, and local roads in California.
 CARB has created an EMFAC Web Database which can provide a quick and easy way to access commonly used EMFAC emissions and emission factors data without having to install and run the EMFAC model.
 The EMFAC Web Database can be accessed from here.